|

 James,

 and Wright Cox.
-Cox would

 later transfer to the police department.